 Tracel: Right.
 So I think a lot of people may not even know about it because it automatically is disabled when you have your Gmail account and you have to go into the Settings all the way to the Advanced tab, where you might not think it might be, and enable it so that you can use it.
 And it’s just like it sounds: if you have certain emails that you send out on a regular basis that have the same content, then you can just create that email once and then if you have to go in and customize a name or whatever, then you can do that.
 You can even put the subject; you might have the same subject every time for the email – that can even go in there.
 It is so timesaving.

-Uriah: That is so great that you told me about that today, because literally earlier I was searching my Gmail for an email that I sent five days ago, and then I copied and pasted what I said to that person, because it was basically a new sign-up for the Insider program – which you should check out, by the way – Productive Therapist Insider will save you time.
+Uriah: That is so great that you told me about that today, because literally earlier I was searching my Gmail for an email that I sent five days ago, and then I copied and pasted what I said to that person, because it was basically a sign-up for a new program.
 And I kind of scolded myself, I was like, I can’t believe I’m doing this!
 So what I’m going to do today after this podcast episode is I’m going to go create a template and then use that forever.

 Tracel: Right.
 And the thing that’s really nice is even if you need to update that template, there’s a way that you can override that template that you have so you don’t end up with, you know, a thousand versions of one template.
 You can just keep updating it if something changes that you need to do.
 Yeah, it’s really, really great.

 Uriah: So good.
 And then the last one here is Schedule Send, which I believe is turned on automatically.
 I’m not 100% sure on that, but basically it allows you to do exactly that: send an email on a schedule of your choosing.
 And I’ll often do this because I don’t like to appear to be available all the time.